bhuwanupadhyay/book-template/README.md

-# Book Drafts
+# Book Draft

-This repository is a small collection of personal drafted books using Pandoc.
+This repository is a pandoc-markdown-template for draft book.

 ## Requirements